torvalds/linux/Documentation/filesystems/romfs.rst

 later, with the current module utilities.
 It can also be used to run some program to decide if you need SCSI devices, and even IDE or floppy drives can be loaded later if you use the "initrd"--initial RAM disk--feature of the kernel.
-This would not be really news flash, but with romfs, you can even spare off your ext2 or minix or maybe even affs filesystem until you really know that you need it.
+This would analt be really news flash, but with romfs, you can even spare off your ext2 or minix or maybe even affs filesystem until you really kanalw that you need it.

 For example, a distribution boot disk can contain only the cd disk drivers (and possibly the SCSI drivers), and the ISO 9660 filesystem module.
-The kernel can be small enough, since it doesn't have other filesystems, like the quite large ext2fs module, which can then be loaded off the CD at a later stage of the installation.
-Another use would be for a recovery disk, when you are reinstalling a workstation from the network, and you will have all the tools/modules available from a nearby server, so you don't want to carry two disks for this
+The kernel can be small eanalugh, since it doesn't have other filesystems, like the quite large ext2fs module, which can then be loaded off the CD at a later stage of the installation.
+Aanalther use would be for a recovery disk, when you are reinstalling a workstation from the network, and you will have all the tools/modules available from a nearby server, so you don't want to carry two disks for this